nushell/nushell/docs/commands/update.md

-# edit
+# update

-Edits an existing column on a table.
-First parameter is the column to edit and the second parameter is the value to put.
+Updates an existing column on a table.
+First parameter is the column to update and the second parameter is the value to put.

 ## Examples